MARS-Sep: Multimodal-Aligned Reinforced Sound Separation: Related Work

 Reinforcement learning from human feedback (RLHF) has become a central paradigm for aligning large language models with human preferences.
-Early work \citep{ziegler2019fine,ouyang2022training} established the pipeline of learning a reward model from pairwise preference data and then applying policy optimization with Proximal Policy Optimization \citep{schulman2017proximal}, which significantly improved controllability and reliability of LLM outputs.
-Subsequent methods sought to reduce the complexity and instability of this process.
-Direct Preference Optimization (DPO) \citep{rafailov2023direct}, for instance, eliminates the explicit reward model and optimizes a preference-based objective directly, providing comparable or superior alignment quality with simpler training.
-More recently, DeepSeek-R1 \citep{guo2025deepseek} and related studies \citep{zheng2025groupsequencepolicyoptimization,yu2025dapoopensourcellmreinforcement} explored alternative optimization strategies such as Group Relative Policy Optimization (GRPO), showing improved stability and reasoning capability compared to PPO-based RLHF.
+Early work \citep{ziegler2019fine,ouyang2022training} established the practice of training a reward model from pairwise preferences and optimizing the policy via Proximal Policy Optimization (PPO) \citep{schulman2017proximal}.
+Later methods reduced this pipeline's complexity, including Direct Preference Optimization (DPO) \citep{rafailov2023direct}, which removes the explicit reward model, and more recent Group Relative Policy Optimization (GRPO) approaches \citep{guo2025deepseek,zheng2025groupsequencepolicyoptimization,yu2025dapoopensourcellmreinforcement} that improve stability and reasoning over PPO-based RLHF.

-Extensions of these ideas to multimodal systems have further demonstrated the versatility of reinforcement learning for preference alignment.
-Vision-R1 \citep{huang2025vision} and R1-VL \citep{zhang2025r1} applied reinforcement learning with structured rewards to enhance factual grounding and chain-of-thought reasoning in vision-language models.
-R1-reward \citep{zhang2025r1reward} introduced a refined framework for reward modeling that improves semantic fidelity and mitigates reward hacking, thereby strengthening preference alignment across modalities.
-Complementary efforts, such as Factually Augmented RLHF \citep{sun2024aligning} and RLHF-V \citep{yu2024rlhf}, leveraged fine-grained multimodal feedback to reduce hallucinations and improve semantic consistency, highlighting the broader applicability of RLHF beyond text-only domains.
+These alignment strategies have also extended to multimodal models.
+Vision-R1 \citep{huang2025vision} and R1-VL \citep{zhang2025r1} apply structured rewards to improve grounding and chain-of-thought reasoning, while R1-reward \citep{zhang2025r1reward} strengthens multimodal reward modeling to enhance semantic fidelity and robustness.
+Together, these works highlight the applicability of RLHF-style preference alignment beyond text-only LLMs.